planetarium/www.nine-chronicles.dev/en/guide/create-network/create-a-genesis-block.md

 # Create a genesis block

 The genesis block is the first block created when a blockchain network starts.
-NineChronicles' blockchain network also has a genesis block, and all gameplay starts from this block.
+Nine Chronicles' blockchain network also has a genesis block, and all gameplay starts from this block.

-NineChronicles' blockchain node implementation, [NineChronicles.Headless][nc-headless], provides a command called `genesis` via the [NineChronicles.Headless.Executable][nc-headless-executable] project.
+Nine Chronicles' blockchain node implementation, [NineChronicles.Headless][nc-headless], provides a command called `genesis` via the [NineChronicles.Headless.Executable][nc-headless-executable] project.
 Let's use it to create a customized genesis block.

 [nc-headless]: https://github.com/planetarium/NineChronicles.Headless
 [nc-headless-executable]: https://github.com/planetarium/NineChronicles.Headless/tree/main/NineChronicles.Headless.Executable